 In 1981 Preston Dock was closed with a great number of job losses, not only those employed there, but also the local companies that relied on their trade.
 However, within the decade plans were made to redevelop the derelict land.
-First the polluted water and land had to be dealt with before rebuilding could occur.
+First, the polluted water and land had to be dealt with before rebuilding could occur.
 The site was renamed Riversway (as it sits over the original line of the Ribble) and new infrastructure was put in place.
 Over the next couple of decades a huge amount of work was done.
 The lock gates were repositioned to stop flooding from storms and a boatyard with chandlery facilities was constructed.
-A new canal was dug along the course of Savick Brook to connect the Ribble to the Lancaster Canal, and a new railway line was laid down by banks of river.
+A new canal was dug along the course of Savick Brook to connect the Ribble to the Lancaster Canal, and a new railway line was laid down by the banks of the river.
 A dock Control Centre was installed close to a swing bridge that allows passage of vehicles, trains and boats at the entrance channel.

 Many homes were constructed around the site, with the old Shed No. 3 converted into the Victoria Mansions apartments.
 There has been a large amount of shopping development too, with the Morrisons Supermarket retaining the dock lighthouse.

 At both the Pedders Way and Portway entrances to Riversway are two boat buoys.
-In 1896 they originally were moored in the Penfield Channel- the point where the Ribble meets the Irish Sea (off the coast of St Annes).
+In 1896 they were originally moored in the Penfield Channel – the point where the Ribble meets the Irish Sea (off the coast of St Annes).
 To navigate an unfamiliar estuary is a difficult skill, so ships coming in would moor up and wait to be led in under supervision of a local pilot who knew the waters intimately.
-To give them their full names they are Nelson Safe Water Mooring and Landfall buoys.
+To give them their full names, they are Nelson Safe Water Mooring and Landfall buoys.
 Each had a bell that was activated by the movement of the waves and had lights powered by acetylene gas.
-In 1931 they were fitted with compressed carbon dioxide apparatus, which enabled the bells to be rung every half a minute.
+In 1931, they were fitted with compressed carbon dioxide apparatus, which enabled the bells to be rung every half a minute.
 This meant that they would sound even in calm, foggy weather.
-In recent years they have been cleaned, had damage from salt corrosion repaired and then repainted by T Harrison Ltd. However- they could now do with a new coat of paint !
+In recent years they have been cleaned, had damage from salt corrosion repaired and then repainted by T Harrison Ltd. However, they could now do with a new coat of paint!